The spread of new electronic pills with integrated sensors creates both ethical and legal challenges, researchers warn.

 Electronic pills can be used, among other things, to monitor whether mentally ill patients are taking their medications.

-Information about when patients take the pills is transferred to an app, and the patient can choose to allow family members or friends to access the data through the app.
+Information about when patients take pills is transferred to an app, and the patient can choose to allow family or friends to access the data via the app.

 This may be a good health option, but it also has legal pitfalls.